CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 If you are deploying an ASP.NET MVC application, you will need to go to Server Manager, **Add Roles and Features | Web Server (IIS) | Web Server | Application Development** and enable ASP.NET 4.5 on your server.
 ![Add ASP.NET][Enable-ASPNET]

+### Install Azure Application Insights SDK to your project
+* Open your ASP.NET web application in Visual Studio
+* Right click on the project and select **Add | Connected Services**
+* Choose Application Insights
+* Follow the instructions on the page.
+Select the Application Insights resource you have created earlier
+* Click the **Register** button

 ### Publish the project to Azure VM
 There are several ways to publish an application to an Azure VM.
 One way is to do so in Visual Studio 2017.